 Angela Merkel, the German Chancellor, has called for a strict European agreement over data protection, which would ask all internet providers to reveal what personal details they have stored, and who they have made this information available to.

-This measure would ensure that social networking sites such as Facebook and search engine giant Google are subject to the same privacy rules applicable in all EU member states.
+This measure would ensure that social networking sites and search engines such as Facebook and Google are subject to the same privacy rules applicable in all EU member states.
 Currently, these websites simply follow national legislation in the countries where they are registered.

 As Facebook is registered in Ireland, it is only obliged to follow Irish data protection law.
 Ms Merkel is instead calling for a common European data protection standards.
 In a television interview with German broadcaster ARD on Sunday, Ms Merkel challenged other EU member states such as Britain to back tougher regulation on data protection.

 She said: “Internet companies which are operating in Europe, such as Facebook and Google, must give [...]
 European countries the information about whom they have given data to.”

 Ms Merkel’s calls for tougher rules arrive after she faced criticism for allegedly not protecting German internet users from surveillance carried out by US and British intelligence services.

 NSA whistleblower Edward Snowden alleged that America’s National Security Agency was “in bed with the Germans” in an interview with German magazine Der Spiegel.